frontend/toolbox/customize.md

 ## Custom index.html

-If the default template did not suits to your project and you want edit the `<head>` of your styleguide, you can simply add a `toolbox-index.html` in the root directory.
+If the default template did not suit to your project and you want to edit the `<head>` of your styleguide, you can simply add a `toolbox-index.html` in the root directory.
 Then you edit the following default template.

 ./toolbox-index.html
 ```html